-The former milkman and machine operator first took up boxing aged ten after his father, Winston, gave permission for the Phoenix Boxing Gym to be set up in spare rooms at the Waterloo Hotel, which he ran.
+The former milkman and machine operator first took up boxing aged ten after his father, Winston, gave permission for the Phoenix Boxing Gym to be set up in spare rooms at the Waterloo Hotel, which

 The southpaw fighter, who leaves his widow, Jill, showed early promise and fought in a number of national schoolboy bouts before he moved to Heath Boxing Club in Cardiff.

 There he was trained by former Welsh light-middleweight champion Pat Thomas, and went on to win a string of youth titles, including a bronze medal in the Gaelic Championships of 1986.

 The light-middleweight boxer then went on to train with Pontypool Amateur Boxing Club under the guidance of current Wales national boxing coach Tony Williams.